shallinan1/CSE490_Final_Project/README.md

 * 3: Extremely happy/content
 This took about 2 minutes per interview so roughly 4 hours total

-Once we had all the data we were going to use for this project, we started working on finding the best model that could fit our data.
+Once we had all the data preprocessed, we started working on finding the best model that could fit our data.
 We considered parsing our data character-by-character and word-by-word.
 We also considered using a bag-of-words approach but thought that sequence based models would perform better than simply counting appearances of words.
-For this reason, we relied on LSTM and Bidirectional LSTM models for both character-by-character and word-by-word parsing.
-We also tried multi-layer LSTM models but found that it offered little benefit, if any to the accuracy.
+For this reason,we relied on LSTM and Bidirectional LSTM models for both character-by-character and word-by-word parsing.
+A Bidirectional LSTM is an LSTM that takes into account future words into its prediction.
+We also tried multi-layer LSTM models because we thought that a more complicated model could perform better than the simpler models we tried earlier but found that it offered little benefit, if any to the accuracy.
+This is probably because we were already overfitting with the simpler model based on the limited amount of data we had.
+For the word based sequencing, we tried varying the word embedding length which gave interesting results.
 Since the interviews varied significantly in length, we briefly explored sub-sampling but found that it made the accuracy way worse, little better than guessing.
 We found that character-by-character parsing performed slightly better after tuning hyper-parameters.
+To generate the data, we took averages of 3 runs for each of the settings of the hyper-parameters to ensure that we were not getting bogus results.

 ## Results